-Erb and Harvey go on to compare the actual change in the inflation rate year over year (as a stand-in for unexpected inflation) with the historical percentage change in the price of gold and once more observe essentially no correlation (only the outlier year 1980 stands apart), indicating that gold similarly does not hedge unexpected inflation.
+Erb and Harvey go on to compare the actual change in the inflation rate (as a stand-in for unexpected inflation) with the historical percentage change in the price of gold year over year.
+Once more, they observe essentially no correlation (only the outlier year 1980 stands apart), indicating that gold similarly does not hedge unexpected inflation.

 Below is a view of the unpredictable and irregular relationship between the two.
 Notice the lack of correlation between gold returns and changes in the inflation rate; in many cases, negative changes in the inflation rate correspond with positive percentage changes in the nominal price of gold, and vice versa.

 Elsewhere in the essay, the authors compare 10 year gold returns (nominal and real) with the 10-year CPI inflation rate.
-No discernable relationship is found, signifying that when 10 years is considered the long-term investment horizon (as opposed to, say, 30 years), gold has likewise not acted effectively as a long-term hedge against inflation.
+No discernible relationship is found, signifying that when 10 years is considered the long-term investment horizon (as opposed to, say, 30 years), gold has likewise not acted efficaciously as a long-term hedge against inflation.

 They review the mean reversion of the real price of gold; they compare nominal disposable personal income against per capita nominal disposable personal income expressed in ounces of gold in the United States; they look at military pay in ounces of gold throughout history; and they investigate yet other avenues, apparently attempting to exhaust through whatever means possible all reasonable ways of testing whether gold has served as a credible hedge against inflation over time.